HenryAnyiam/simple_shell/README.md

-# simple_shell
+0x16.
+C - Simple Shell

-A Program that imitates a simple version of the Linux Shell
+A program that imitates a simple version of the linux shell